 New York State Reference Routes should use their FC designation and not be treated as state highways.

-From this point, roads may be adjusted up or down the scale as indicated by the road’s setup and usage ONLY with the consensus of a local RC, or SM.
-Examples:
+From this point, roads may be adjusted up or down the scale as indicated by the road’s setup and usage ONLY with the consensus of the local RC or SM team.
+Some specific examples of these exceptions include:

 -